DavidLakeT/DavidLakeT/README.md

 ## Hey, I'm David! 👋
 I'm a 20 years old software developer from Colombia.
-I am passionate about providing people with tools to enable them to make this a better world.

 👥 I have a passion for learning and sharing my knowledge with others in a way that's as human as possible.